How to Start UPSC Preparation from Scratch?

 UPSC Interview – The final stage of UPSC preparation

 Interviews generally last for 30 minutes but it’s totally up to the interviewer.
-Interview scores are also added in your final cut-off list.
+Interview scores are also added to your final cut-off list.
 This interview has a total of 275 marks.

 Strategy for UPSC preparation from Scratch: How to start your UPSC preparation

 Previous Year Question papers – This is a must to do before you start IAS exam preparation.
-You must read previous year questions.
+You must read the previous year’s questions.

 By doing this, you get to know the previous year’s questions and you also understand the pattern.